 There is a small sandy beach right at the town center where visitors can go for a quick refreshing swim.
 It’s also possible to rent a kayak in Porto Covo and paddle along the coast.

 For hiking lovers, there is a great route, the Rota Vicentina, that starts in Porto Covo and follows the coast all the way to Cabo de S.Vicente.
-It takes hikers past long, unspoiled sandy beaches that are perfect spots for swimming, relaxing on the beach, and even surfing.

 A day trip from Lisbon to Porto Covo is ideal for those who like the beach and the sea, outdoor activities, a relaxed vibe, and fresh seafood.